innolitics/rdm/rdm/init/documents/software_plan.md

 When software requirements are added or changed, re-evaluate the medical device risk analysis and ensure that existing software requirements{% if not system.is_software_only_device %}, and system requirements,{% endif %} are re-evaluated and updated as appropriate.

-**Inputs:** System requirements and risk analysis
+**Input:** System requirements and risk analysis

-**Deliverable:** Labeled Github issues with clearly written descriptions
+**Output:** Labeled Github issues with clearly written descriptions

-**Verification:**
+**Output Verification:** Ensure software requirements:

 {% if not system.is_software_only_device %}
-1. Software requirements implement system requirements, and are labeled with the appropriate system requirement identifiers
+1. implement system requirements, and are labeled with the appropriate system requirement identifiers
-2. Software requirements implement all risk controls
+2. implement all risk controls
 {% endif %}
-3. Software requirements don't contradict each other
+3. don't contradict each other
-4. Software requirements are unambiguous
+4. have unambiguous descriptions
-5. Software requirements are stated in terms that permit establishment of test criteria and performance of tests to determine whether the test criteria have been met.
+5. are stated in terms that permit establishment of test criteria and performance of tests to determine whether the test criteria have been met.

 {% if system.safety_class != 'A' %}
 ## Architectural Design Activity

-After the initial set of requirements have been gathered and verified, develop and document a software system architecture in a file called `DESIGN.md` in the root of the project's git repository.
+After the initial set of requirements have been gathered and verified, develop and document a software system architecture.
+The design should be  called `DESIGN.md` in the root of the project's git repository.
 The architecture does not need to be fully thought out up-front, since code construction often helps guide architectural decisions.
 As appropriate, prefer block diagrams and flow charts to textual descriptions, and include them inline in the `DESIGN.md` file.

 The software system architecture should describe whether, and how, it is divided into smaller software items, and it should show the software and hardware interfaces between the software items and external software components.

+**Inputs:** Software requirements

+**Deliverable:** `DESIGN.md`

 ## Detailed Design Activity
 {% endif %}